The Novel Editors

 Home | Editing and Placement | Application | Bios and Testimonials | Contact

 There are no great writers, only great rewriters.
-We write or rewrite your novel with you, hand in hand, for as long as it takes to prepare it for submission to agents and publishers.
+We write, or rewrite, your novel with you, hand in hand, our goal being to prepare it for submission to commercial agents and publishers.
 Bios of our editor-authors below.